-APPLICATION GUIDELINES

-MISSISSIPPI COURSE REDESIGN INITIATIVE
+APPLICATION GUIDELINES MISSOURI COURSE REDESIGN INITIATIVE

-Mississippi's Institutions of Higher Learning (IHL) invites participation in a new systemwide initiative to redesign large-enrollment, multi-section courses using technology-supported active learning strategies.
+The Governor of Missouri and Missouri's public four-year institutions invite participation in a new statewide initiative to redesign large-enrollment, multi-section undergraduate courses using technology-supported active learning strategies.
 The goal is to achieve improvements in learning outcomes as well as reductions in instructional costs.
-During the 2007-2008 academic year, the program expects to award up to 15 grants to support redesign projects.
-It is anticipated that most course redesign projects can be completed for \$50,000 and most awards will be in this range.
-An additional \$50,000 per project may be awarded to projects of exceptional merit requiring significant equipment purchases (e.g., establishing a mathematics emporium).
+During the 2010-2011 academic year, the program expects to support one project at each participating campus.

-The goals of the program are to simultaneously:
+The goals of the program are to

-- Adopt new ways to improve student learning outcomes; - Demonstrate these improvements through rigorous assessment; - Reduce institutional costs; - Increase consistency across multiple-section courses; - Free up instructional resources to be used for other purposes; and - Develop the internal capacity of IHL faculty and staff to continue the redesign process.
+- Adopt new ways to improve student learning outcomes - Demonstrate these improvements through rigorous assessment - Reduce institutional costs - Free up instructional resources for other purposes - Develop the internal capacity of Missouri faculty and staff to continue the redesign process

-The IHL will partner with the National Center for Academic Transformation (NCAT) and build on the successful models and lessons learned from NCAT's national course redesign programs.
-The IHL program initiative will engage with NCAT to support an initial course redesign project, which will enable us to develop internal capacity to support this process on an ongoing basis throughout the System.
+Missouri's public four-year institutions will partner with the National Center for Academic Transformation (NCAT) and build on the successful models and lessons learned from NCAT's national course redesign programs.
+The Missouri initiative will engage with NCAT to support an initial course redesign project, which will enable us to develop internal capacity to support this process on an ongoing basis throughout the state.